 In addition, CSUF students are required to take at least 6 units of GE at the upper-division (300/400) level.
 4 of these are satisfied by MATH 338, so at least 2 of your additional GE units must be upper-division.

-The following two table lists the remaining GE categories, and a suggested course for each category.
+The following tables list the remaining GE categories, and a suggested course for each category.